Looking for Rewards?*

 Stocks and shares ISAs

-You should be careful with these investments, because, while they might make you more money in the long run, if you’re not so lucky with the stock market, you might even lose money.
-When investing in stocks and shares, it’s important to know that the value of your investments will change, and your capital is at risk.
+But be careful with stocks and shares ISAs.
+While they might make you more money in the long run, you could lose money if you’re not so lucky with the stock market.
+When investing in stocks and shares, it’s important to know that the value of your investments will change and that your capital is at risk.

 Fixed-rate bonds

 Fixed-rate bonds allow you to invest a large sum for a guaranteed return on investment, with a fixed interest rate.
-You won’t have access to your funds during this time, which means the best rates are tied to the longest terms, so it’s typically seen as a longer-term investment.
-However, the returns are guaranteed, making them an attractive option for those with the money to take advantage.
+You won’t have access to your funds until the bond matures at the end of the agreed term.

 Savings accounts